dimyG/jekyll-theme-chirpy/tabs/about.md

 [web project]({% post_url 2020-06-03-zakanda_technical_overview %}) under my belt,
 from which I acquired extensive experience in all aspects of web development.
 While I'm very confident about my skills, I'm aware of the fact that web development is a very broad and fast moving field and mastering it, is a years long effort that requires perseverance and constant improvement.
-I'm also aware of my weaknesses, for example in the devops side of things, but I consider myself an eternal student and a competent problem solver who can tackle any issues that might arise in the course of a project, across the whole stack.
+I'm also aware of my weaknesses, for example in managing infrastructure, but I consider myself an eternal student and a competent problem solver who can tackle any issues that might arise in the course of a project, across the whole stack.